A Celebration of London Dining

 To mark its 13th anniversary, San Francisco’s famed Flour + Water designed a 13-course tasting menu celebrating its longstanding vendors.
 The meal was one of the most memorable I’ve had in the city.
 In lieu of a menu, chefs Thomas McNaughton and Ryan Pollnow printed a zine called “13 years + 13 friends” listing each dish and highlighting the work of the regional vendor that produced its signature ingredient.
 They included friends like Devil’s Gulch Ranch, whose pork was the star of the Savory Cannoli, a divine mortadella mousse with toasted pistachio; and Morchella Wild Foods, a networker of foragers and chefs who provided the fungi for the spectacular Morel Mushroom Tortellini En Brodo.
 The star of the meal was Cashew Modern Miso Gelato with strawberries and brown-butter crumb — the miso was made by Shared Cultures, a thrilling new small-batch ferment producer out of San Francisco, whose novel creations have earned them a devoted cult following among Bay Area food nuts, myself included. — Nina

-Skye Parrott is the executive editor of Departures.
-A magazine editor, photographer, writer, and creative consultant, she was previously a founder of the arts and culture journal Dossier, and editor in chief for the relaunch of Playgirl as a modern, feminist publication.
+Skye Parrott is the editor-in-chief of Departures.
+A magazine editor, photographer, writer, and creative consultant, she was previously a founder of the arts and culture journal Dossier, and editor-in-chief for the relaunch of Playgirl as a modern, feminist publication.

 Sophie Mancini is an editor at Departures.
 Born and raised in New York City, she holds a degree in creative writing from Johns Hopkins University and has a background as a writer in brand and editorial.